ankitsingh279110/Excel-Finance-Analytics/README.md

      - Break down the GM% by quarters to identify trends and variations over time.

 **Purpose of sales analytics:**

   - **Evaluation of Financial Performance:**
      - Understanding and assessing how well the organization is performing financially.

  -  **Support Decision-Making:**
      - Providing insights to aid in making informed decisions.

  -  **Facilitate Communication with Stakeholders:**
      - Creating reports that convey financial information clearly to stakeholders.

 - **Importance of analyzing Finance data:**

   - **Benchmarking:**
      - Comparing performance against industry peers to identify strengths and weaknesses.

   - **Foundation for Budgeting and Forecasting:**
      - Using historical data to make accurate financial predictions.

+- **Role of reports:**
+  - **Align Financial Planning with Strategic Goals:**
+     - Ensuring financial planning aligns with the overall strategic objectives of the organization.

+  - **Instill Confidence in Financial Outlook:**
-- **Role of reports:** Align financial planning with strategic goals Instill confidence in the organization's financial outlook.
+     - Building trust and confidence in the organization's financial stability.

-## Technical & Soft Skills:
+## Technical Skills:
 - [x]	Proficiency in ETL methodology (Extract, Transform, Load).
 - [x]	Skills to generate a date table using Power Query.
 - [x]	Ability to derive fiscal months and quarters.